World Breastfeeding Week

 World Breastfeeding Week is an opportunity for Mums to come together and share advice, guidance and their own experiences of breastfeeding with other women around the world.

 Breastfeeding is a personal choice.
-If you simply decide that it’s not the right choice for you, or you struggle to breastfeed and opt for an alternative option, that’s perfectly fine.
 What’s important is that both mum and baby are happy and healthy.

-We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her advice for breastfeeding mums.
+We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her expert breastfeeding advice for mums.

 Advice and Guidance from Dr Laura Lenihan